wangzhihao/words/README.md

 # words
 This is a web site which helps your store your new words(vocabulary) and remember these words more efficiently and easily.
 It will adopt some learning techinques as Spaced_repetition.
+**The demo of this site is already deployed in https://contexter.herokuapp.com/**

 ##Installation
 1. Clone this repo into your computer, namely `words/`